 Here are the fundamental used part scavenging steps you will need to follow:

-- Figure out all the parts you need in advance.
+• Figure out all the parts you need in advance.
 Remove them from your vehicle and set them aside including all nuts and bolts.
-Additionally set aside your tools that you used…you will need to carry these to the salvo.
+Additionally, set aside the tools that you used…you will need to carry these to the salvage.
 By doing this you already know what tools you need and you now have experience removing the part.

-- Do your research ahead of time.
-Look for manufacturer models that have the same parts, For example my 2007 Toyota Corolla has some of the same parts as early 2000 Camry’s.
-Just cause the model and body is different many manufacturers use the same parts throughout years.
-If you have a good handle on this you can very well find all the parts you need at one salvage yard.
-Also consider calling ahead and asking if they have what you need.
+• Do your research ahead of time.
+Look for manufacturer models that have the same parts, For example, my 2007 Toyota Corolla has some of the same parts as the early 2000 Camry’s.
+Just cause the model and body are different many manufacturers use the same parts throughout the years.
+If you have a good handle on this you can find all the parts you need in one location.
+Also, consider calling ahead and asking if they have what you need.

-- Examine the parts first before you remove them.
+• Examine the parts first before you remove them.
 Look for green corrosion on parts and avoid them.
-There is no sense removing parts that are no good…don’t waste your time.
-If you have the ability to test the part before taking it out, even better.
+If the engine doesn’t turn, leave it.
+Don’t pull parts that are no good…don’t waste your time.
+If you have the ability to test the part before removing it, even better.

-- After you pull a part out, inspect it again.
+• After you pull your own parts out, inspect them again.
 You do not want to pay for parts you don’t need or that are no good.
-Even if you get a warranty, its still a pain to make an extra trip back to the salvo.
+Even if you get a warranty, its it’s still a pain to make an extra trip back to return it.

-- If the part is expensive ask about a warranty.
-Not all yards do this, but some offer a 30 day return for credit or part exchange.
+• If the part is expensive ask about a warranty.
+Not all yards do this, but some offer a 30-day return for credit or part exchange.
 They never give cash back.
 A warranty will likely run you between $8 to $15 per part.
+It’s typically only offered on mechanical parts.

 For a detailed list of tips for pulling parts like a pro, go here.